-Expansion sets are expected to be released on a regular schedule, averaging four new sets per calendar year.
-Cards from these new releases are made legal for tournament play the day that the set is released for regular retail sale in a country and not before, with the standard exception of Prerelease tournaments.
+Expansion sets are expected to be released on a regular schedule, averaging four new expansions per calendar year.
+Cards from these new releases are made legal for tournament play 21 days after that the expansion is released for regular retail sale in the United States and not before, with the standard exception of Limited format tournaments.
+This tournament legal date is standard worldwide.